A Tale About Love II - a Change in Relationships

 “James, will you be here on Friday?
 I have prepared a nice surprise for you!”

-I was very upset as she still had not realized what she had done to the project.
+I was very upset as she still had not realised what she had done to the project.
 Well, she was the CEO, and she had told me that in business her priorities would be her company.

 “Eileen, I shall not be there on Friday, and at this moment I don’t know when we’ll make it to Brisbane.
-The assumptions and terms of our contract were changed at the last meeting, and we’re way over our heads trying to re -adjust, re -program and re -direct our work.
+The assumptions and terms of our contract were changed at the last meeting, and we’re way over our heads trying to readjust, reprogram and redirect our work.
 We are working 12 to 14 hours a day to keep our commitments and probably it will get worse during the next weeks.”

 I decided to tell her what I thought.